alanwatsonforster/glass/src/glass/groundunitdata/SAMs.md

 - Section and squad
 - VPs for section from AS

-# SA-8
+## SA-8

-# Launcher
+### Launcher

 - AS has it, but it appears to be a single vehicle.
 It can only take 1D damage and only has 6 ready missiles.
 - Puma has a defense strength of 4H, which seems optimistic.
 I am using the AS value of 3H.

-- Puma gives it a multi-target capability, which is surprising.
-I ignore this.
+## SA-9

+### Launcher

+- AS has it.
+Again, from its 4 ready missiles it seems to be a single vehicle.
+- Data from Puma.
+- Wikipedia says one on four has RWR.